 It’s worth noting that even if a buyer purchases many products, they’ll only receive one review survey.
 Then, based on some internal criteria, Google decides which item to utilize this review for.

 Add reviews manually

-This option is the most time-consuming because you’ll have to setup your own product review feed and collect reviews.
+This option is the most time-consuming because you’ll have to set up your own product review feed and collect reviews.
 In the next section, we’ll look at the specifics of the feed.

 Google Product Rating Feed

-It’s worth noting that you won’t need to submit a ratings feed if you choose to get your reviews through Google Customer Reviews.
+It’s worth noting that you won’t need to submit a rating feed if you choose to get your reviews through Google Customer Reviews.
 If you’ve taken one of the other two options, you’ll need to submit your feed to Google Merchant Center.